Demonstration of an imaging technique for the measurement of PSF elongation caused by Atmospheric Dispersion: Introduction

-In this work we propose a new approach suitable for the measurement of chromatic dispersion using imaging instruments.
-Following the concept from \cite{Pathak2016}, we use a spatial filtering technique to introduce artificial speckles to the PSF.
-Then, we use the geometric properties of these speckles to derive the chromatic elongation present in the image.
-Various forms of spatial filtering techniques have previously been used for the projection of artificial speckles next to an observed point source.
-They can act as a photometric and astrometric reference when the central star is occulted in high-contrast imaging systems \citep{Jovanovic2015, Bos2020} or encode information about the observed light, such as wavefront information \citep{Wilby2017}.
-In these examples either phase modulation by means of a deformable mirror or polarization modulation by means of a liquid crystal optic was used.
-In this report we opted for amplitude modulation in the form of a specialized Bahtinov mask, primarily because of its simplicity.
+In this work we propose a new approach suitable for the measurement of chromatic PSF elongation in imaging instruments.
+The proposed method may also be used for the calibration and modification of ADC feed forward control models.
+Following the concept from \cite{Pathak2016}, we use a spatial filtering technique to introduce broadband artificial speckles to the PSF.
+Distortion of the speckle shape with increasing differential refraction has been noted in several places \citep{Wang2014}, including in the amateur community\footnote{For example, user KpS recognised the effect in an online forum thread in 2015 at \url{https://www.cloudynights.com/topic/490893-atmospheric-dispersion-corrector-adc-test-images/} [Accessed: 2022-03-23].}, but it has not been derived mathematically.
+We will do so in section~\ref{section:analysis_speckle_method}.
+Various spatial filtering techniques are already in use for the projection of artificial speckles next to an observed point source.
+These speckles act as a photometric and astrometric reference when the central star is obscured in high-contrast imaging systems \citep{Jovanovic2015, Bos2020} or encode information about the observed light, such as wavefront information \citep{Wilby2017}.
+In these examples either phase modulation by means of a deformable mirror or polarisation modulation by means of a liquid crystal optic was used.
+In this report, we have opted for amplitude modulation in the form of a specialised Bahtinov mask, primarily because of its mechanical simplicity, design flexibility and low cost.